-Fair Oaks Ranch School has 29 permanent classrooms, 12 portable classrooms, Art classroom, Computer Lab, Science Lab, specious Library, and a Multi purpose room.
+Fair Oaks Ranch School has 29 permanent classrooms, 12 portable classrooms, Art classroom, Computer Lab, Science Lab, Library, and a Multi purpose room.
 School opened its doors in August of 2002.
 The site inspection shows that school facilities and grounds are well kept and clean.
 Facilities' needs are identified through Monthly Cleanliness and Safety Reports.
 These needs are addressed promptly.
 The school grounds are well maintained by our district grounds crew who service the school site on a weekly basis.
 No major repairs are needed at this time.
 District resources are used to keep facilities and the campus clean and in good repair.

 Resources are allocated for the continuous maintenance and safety of our buildings and grounds.
 Students view school as their home away from home and respect it as such.
 Students are encouraged to keep the school clean by their participation in the school's Character Counts program.
-In 2007-2008 the Custodial Staff comprised of 1 Day Custodian, 2 Night Custodians, and an additional I/2 day Custodian who was assigned to the school to provide additional support.
+In 2008-2009 the Custodial Staff comprised of 1-Day Custodian, and 2 Night Custodians.
 Grounds Crew has a weekly schedule and maintains the hillside and the grounds.
 School Supervision begins at 8:15 every morning.
 Yard supervisors provide outside supervision before and during school hours.
 There is no supervision after student dismissal at 3:15 and 2:15 on Tuesdays.
 Students who remain on campus after dismissal are encouraged to report to the school office to wait for their ride.